StarlaToR/TowerDefense/README.md

-Projet Tower Defense
+# Projet Tower Defense

 ![Image](assets/textures/Marie-Antoine.png)

-This project's goal is to create a "Tower Defense" game in 2D written in C++.
+This project's goal is to create a *Tower Defense* game in 2D written in C++.

 In this game, you have to defend a base against waves of enemies that follow a road.
 To acheive this goal, you have different types of tower which you can place on the map.